I-Mihara/BioDemuX.jl/README.md

 - **`barcode_end_range::String`** (default: `"1:end"`):
   - Specifies the allowed range for the end position of the barcode alignment within the read.
 The format is the same as `ref_search_range`.
 If the aligned barcode ends outside this range, it will not be considered a valid match.

+- **`chunk_size::Int`** (default: `4000`):
+  - Specifies the number of reads to process in a single chunk.
+Larger chunk sizes can reduce overhead but increase memory usage.

+- **`channel_capacity::Int`** (default: `64`):
+  - Specifies the capacity of the input/output channels.
+The recycle channel capacity is automatically set to `2 * channel_capacity`.
+Increasing this value can improve throughput on systems with high memory availability.

 ## Example: How Barcode Length and Option Values Affect Classification